 NOAA/GMD uses a number of low to mid-level radioactive materials to monitor trace gases and aerosols in the atmosphere.
 Our NOAA/ESRL and ARL Idaho Falls site license from the Nuclear Regulator Commission NRC covers the use of Nickel-63, Hydrogen-3, and Polonium-210.
 The current version of our NRC license is Amendment 43 of license# 05-11997-01 and expires on January, 2022.
 Most of these radionuclei materials must be tested every 6 months for leakage from their sealed cells, with exceptions for stored and inactive sources, and certain low level sources.
 When tested and passed for no leakage ( < 0.005 microcuries), these sealed sources are extremely safe to the users and the public.

 NOAA/GMD has over 130 electron capture detectors (ECDs) in use worldwide from ground based stations, balloon platforms, tall towers, ocean vessels, and airborne aircraft, manned and unmanned (many are also stored as spare units and inactive).
 Almost all of the ECDs have Nickel-63 as a source.
 We have a complete safety basis for the Nickel-63 ECD custom gas chromatographs and a new license will cover the use and operation of those sources.
 This document includes the need for these sources, specifications (source strengths and manufacturers), removal of cells from their ovens, training slide, and emergency safety procedures (see MSDS attachment).
-A short summary of this safety basis is included in a ECD Safety presentation.

 Every six months, the GMD Radiation Safety Officer must conduct wipe test for radioactive leakage.
 The typical 5-15 millicuries source must not leak more than 0.005 microcuries.
 Station personnel or users may be asked to perform some wipe tests.
 Here are the directions for conducting the wipe test.

-- Wipe Test Directions.
+Wipe Test Instructions

 Observatory ECD Shipping Standard Operating Procedures (SOP)